BryanMyersss/SoundProES/readme.md

 If you come from my portfolio:
-I'm currently focusing on the harder stuff, thus everything might seem unorganized, proper validation might be missing from some parts, no mobile responsiveness also.
-To see how this project will be like at the end check my other project YelpCamp.
+As this is such a big project, and for a real client, I'm currently focusing on adding content to the website, thus, validation might be missing from some parts, no mobile responsiveness, code is currently unorganized, and secure policies are not set.
+In the end everything will be were it has to be with rigorous security measures and good practices.

 IMPORTANT